Skip to content

 Frequently Asked Questions

-What is the best free alternative to Fortify?
+What is the best free Fortify alternative?

-Semgrep Community Edition is the strongest free option for security-focused SAST.
-It covers 30+ languages with 2,000+ community rules and scans in seconds.
+Semgrep Community Edition is the strongest free option for security-focused SAST β€” 30+ languages, 2,000+ community rules, 10-second median CI scans.
 GitHub CodeQL is free for public repositories and offers deep semantic analysis.
-SonarQube Community Edition provides both code quality and basic security scanning at no cost, though it lacks taint analysis.
+SonarQube Community Edition covers code quality plus basic security, but lacks taint analysis.

 Can Semgrep replace Fortify?